libretro/docs/docs/guides/controller-autoconfiguration.md

 # References
 1: The controller is listed as "Nintendo Switch Pro Controller" under RetroPad Binds -> Port 1 Controls -> Device Index, but button binding is not possible.
 2: Ensure that the bluez package is functioning correctly, as detailed in this [bug](https://github.com/bluez/bluez/issues/673).
 Also, if you're experiencing unreliable Bluetooth connections with virtual machines, which can impact all controllers, consider booting the distributions in live mode directly from the BIOS.
-3: While these drivers do take the Device Index (`input_device`) into account, this method is still being refined due to its limitation of permitting only a single name entry.
-Nonetheless, a new [pull request](https://github.com/libretro/RetroArch/pull/16990) is currently undergoing testing.
-4: If there is a misconfiguration of the Vendor ID and Product ID, the system defaults to using the Device Index.
+3: If there is a misconfiguration of the Vendor ID and Product ID, the system defaults to using the Device Index.
 Relevant code references include input_autoconfigure_get_config_file_affinity in task_autodetect.c, and input_autoconfigure_connect in android_input.c, sdl_joypad.c, and udev_joypad.c.
 If you've already created Linuxraw autoconfig names that need alternative input_device variables (such as input_device_alt1, input_device_alt2, etc.), please use them for udev as well since they are using identical Device Indexes.
 If you haven't, using input_vendor_id/input_product_id will suffice.